joksdz/HackerManNotes-obs/main/Networking/Network topologies.md

 (aka token topology ) its a topology were devices are connected in a loop with each other in a circle and if a device wants to send data it will have to go through another device making it very insecure and very slow because if your data is going through another device it has to wait for that device to send its own data
 ![[Pasted image 20240419161330.jpg]]
 # What's a switch ?
-a Switch is a network device that connect other ==devices== to each other through ethernet cables it comes with many port: 4, 8,16,32, 64
+a Switch is a network device that connects ==devices== to each other through ethernet cables it comes with many port: 4, 8,16,32, 64

 # What's a router?
 a router is a device that connects ==networks== (switches) to each other and that how the internet flows ![[Pasted image 20240419165102.png]]